simp/pupmod-simp-freeradius/REFERENCE.md

 Data type: `Boolean`

-if true then only sites managed by puppet will be allowed in the sites-enabled directory.
+If true then only sites managed by puppet will be allowed in the sites-enabled directory.
 Files that are rsync'd are not "managed" by puppet.
 Use the freeradius::v3::site define or a file resource to create sites.